GCheung55/Neuro/README.md

 * `change:key: function(model, key, value, oldValue){}` - Triggered when a specific model data property change has occurred.
 The `key` refers to the specific property.
 All `change:key` events will be triggered before `change` is triggered.
 * `destroy: function(model){}` - Triggered when the model is destroyed.
 * `reset: function(model){}` - Triggered when the model is reset to its default values.
+* `error: function(model){}` - Triggered when the model data does not validate during the setting process.
+* `error:key: function(model, key, value){}` - Triggered when a specific model data property does not validate during the setting process.

 #### Notes:
 * Method names and properties prefixed with `_` is considered private and should not be used or directly interacted with.